TCDP Award Recipients

 2019 IEEE TCDP Outstanding Service Award

-IEEE Computer Society Technical Committee on Distributed Processing (TCDP) has named Professor Makoto Takizawa at Hosei University in Japan, the recipient of the 2019 Outstanding Service Award.
+IEEE Computer Society Technical Community on Distributed Processing (TCDP) has named Professor Makoto Takizawa at Hosei University in Japan, the recipient of the 2019 Outstanding Service Award.

 Professor Takizawa has made long-term and high quality service to the ICDCS conference.
 He has served as PC chairs, general chairs, and workshop chairs for 10 times since 1994.
 In addition, Professor Takizawa has played his leadership roles for organizing several other IEEE conferences.
 From 2003 to 2008, he was a member of the Board of Governors in the IEEE Computer Society.